The Tech Giant’s Guide to Effective Content Marketing

 IBM’s IT Services blog covers information about the business side of using technology such as talent acquisition, data protection, automation, and customer analytics.

-IBM also has a very popular YouTube channel, which they use to publish high-quality video content that does a great job of explaining complex topics in a simple way, as with this video explaining how Watson works.
+IBM also has a very popular YouTube channel, which they use to publish high-quality video content that does a great job of explaining complex topics in a simple way.

 The team at IBM are experts at understanding their audience and delivering targeted content platforms to educate, inspire, and communicate with current and potential future customers.